Author of the BUSS Model and Accredited BUSS® Practitioner,

 I joined the BUSS Team at the Oakdale Centre in December 2020.
 During this time I have provided administrative support to both the clinical and training arms of BUSS, primarily supporting families through the BUSS programme from the first point of contact to the end of intervention, liaising with the team around the child, and assisting practitioners with clerical tasks.
 I have also helped to develop and prepare materials for clinical work, training events and the website.

-It has been an honour to see BUSS grow at such an incredible pace over the past year.
+It has been an honour to see BUSS grow at such an incredible pace.
 The hard work and dedication of the BUSS practitioners and the commitment of all of the staff at Oakdale is truly inspiring and I am grateful to be part of such a passionate team.
 It is rewarding to see the impact on children and young people on their journey through the BUSS programme, alongside the positive feedback from their parents / carers, teachers and social workers about these young peoples’ progress on a bodily level as well as an emotional level, often playing an integral role in helping to build their relationships.

 I have previously worked in the banking sector for over 20 years, then I moved to the Therapeutic Social Work Team in Leeds as their senior admin officer.
 The work in that team was much more rewarding – working as part of a team supporting children who are looked after or on a child protection plan.
 I was lucky enough to have worked there with Katie Wrench for nearly 17 years.